Med-Query: Steerable Parsing of 9-DoF Medical Anatomies with Query Embedding: Experiments

 {\bf Effects of the Weighted Adjacency Matrix.} To validate the efficacy of the preset weighted adjacency matrix, we conduct an ablation study w.r.t. $\lambda_m$, the scaling factor of the matrix, which is also known as index cost.
 Candidate parameter is chosen from $[0, 1, 2, 4, 8]$ where 0 means the vanilla bipartite matching.
 We should notice that when $\lambda_m$ is large enough, it can be regarded as directly assigning the query to a fixed ground-truth label. \cref{fig:ablation}(a) reveals that a proper value of $\lambda_m = 4$ stands out with the highest Id.Rate of rib labeling.
 One explanation is that a reasonable perturbation term during the matching process could gradually impose anatomical semantic labels on queries and help build the correct relations among them.

 {\bf Steerable at Inference?} To further validate the steerable attribute of the proposed model, we randomly pick some rib labels with varied number from 4 to 24 with a step size of 4 at inference.
-The task is to retrieve the pre-selected ribs with query embeddings in the same sequence where Id.Rate for the given subset of ribs is the evaluation metric. \cref{fig:ablation}(b) demonstrates the performances of two different settings of with index cost or without index cost.
+The task is to retrieve the pre-selected ribs with query embeddings in the same sequence where Id.Rate for the given subset of ribs is the evaluation metric.
+The purpose of this experiment is to evaluate whether the mapping between the queries and the ground-truth labels has been correctly established.
+If this mapping is perfectly established, we can use the 1st query embedding to detect the 1st rib, the 2nd query embedding to detect the 2nd rib, and so on. \cref{fig:ablation}(b) demonstrates the performances of two different settings of with index cost or without index cost.
 Note that in the round of only 4 ribs are expected to be detected, the model without index cost misses all targets.
 This is not out of expectation, because the one-to-one relations between query series and ground-truth sequence are not explicitly constructed.
-As the number of queries increases, the vanilla model can gradually return some correct targets back.
-On the contrary, Med-Query has a stable performance when the number of query varies.
+Take a specific case for instance, suppose we want the model to detect four ribs, with their labels being [1, 2, 3, 4].
+We need to examine the detection results of the query embeddings indexed [1, 2, 3, 4] after passing through the model's decoder.
+In the absence of index cost, if the model outputs four 9-DoF boxes with labels [5, 6, 7, 8], i.e., the 5th to the 8th ribs, the Id.Rate would be 0\%.
+As the number of queries increases, the vanilla model can gradually return some correct targets back (although not necessarily detected by the queries with the same index).
+On the contrary, Med-Query demonstrates consistent performance when the number of queries varies, despite the fluctuations in the metrics due to changes in the number of targets.
+This stability enables the realization of our steerable system.
 In terms of inference efficiency, Med-Query can be further boosted with less queries required, e.g., if 4 queries are required, it can save 17\% of time in detection stage and the ratio can even expand to 50\% in the perspective of full pipeline, as shown in \cref{fig:ablation}(c).
 The efficiency improvement benefits from less computation in Transformer decoder and segmentation head when fewer queries are executed.
 During the above ablation experiments, cropped data is not used.